cjohannsen81/habitat/www/source/docs/reference/hooks.html.md

 ###suitability
 : File location: `<plan>/hooks/suitability`

   The suitability hook allows a service to report a priority by which it should be elected leader.
 The hook is called when a new election is triggered and the last line it outputs to `stdout` should be a number parsable as a `u64`.
-In the event that a leader goes down and an election is started the service with the highest reported suitabilty will become the new leader.
+In the event that a leader goes down and an election is started, the service with the highest reported suitabilty will become the new leader.

 ###run
 : File location: `<plan>/hooks/run`